wetransform/hc-documentation/docs/references/data/2018-03-09-reference-data-accesscontrol.md

 ---

-The access control section defines how published hale»connect services can be accessed. hale»connect supports secure service requests through the use of authentication tokens.
+The Access controls section defines how published hale»connect services can be accessed. hale»connect supports secure service requests through the use of authentication tokens.
 Toggle &laquo;Authentication with Organisation Token&raquo; to enable secure service requests.
 View and download services can be configured separately.

 Authentication tokens can be generated on the organisation profile page.
 Click the &laquo;Generate token&raquo; button to generate an authentication token.
 Tokens are valid for two weeks and are stored in the browser cache.
 The ```kelvin_token``` parameter is automatically added to services protected via token authentication.
 The token must be included in the URL to access the protected service.